Department of Communication Sciences & Disorders

 Our alumni represent the best evidence for the ongoing quality of the program.
 We had many of our alumni (as well as current students) write to us after the event to talk about their pride in the program and how the celebration inspired them.
 Below is a selection of quotes from those congratulatory messages:

-For more information about earning a master's degree in Health Communication, please contact Graduate Program Director, Dr. Timothy Edgar.
+For more information about earning a master's degree in Health Communication, please contact Acting Graduate Program Director, Nancy Allen.